stormasm/spanish/words/word26.md

 1. (period of time)

 a. while
-Llevo mucho rato en la sala de espera.I've been in the waiting room for a long while. bit
+Llevo mucho rato en la sala de espera - I've been in the waiting room for a long while. bit

 b. bit